Capture and Daily Closing

 It is important to note, that a Capture can only be performed once.
 The rest of the authorized amount will be released and can no longer be captured, if you capture less.

-Note, that this does not apply, if you intend on using Partial Captures, as those do work in a different way, also in terms of releasing money!
+Note, that this does not apply, if you intend on using Partial Captures, as those do work in a different way, also in terms of releasing funds.
 Please read the chapter there, on how to handle Partial Captures.

 Please refer to the given payment method chapter for more information, as there may be special cases.